The Hon Matt Kean - Chair

 Ms. Susie Smith - Member

-Susie was appointed as a member of the authority on 9 April 2021 for a term of four years.
-She brings executive and board experience in corporate strategy, climate change, and sustainability.
+Ms Smith was appointed as a member of the Authority on 9 April 2021 for a term of 4 years.
+She brings executive and board experience in corporate strategy, climate change and sustainability.

 She is a highly regarded climate change and sustainability specialist, contributing nationally and internationally.
-Susie was a member of the Australian expert panel examining low-cost abatement (2020), the IGU’s group of experts on methane emissions, the Intergovernmental Panel on Climate Change taskforce meeting on fugitive emissions, the Global Reporting Initiative sustainability reporting guidelines for industry, the multinational leadership group for industry transition meetings, and the corporate emissions reduction transparency reporting reference panel.
-Susie is the Chief Executive of the Australian industry greenhouse network – a leading forum for discussion on key climate change issues, providing information and analysis in considering national and international policy and the role industry can play in the urgent transition to net zero emissions.
+Ms Smith was a member of the Australian expert panel examining low-cost abatement (2020), the IGU’s group of experts on methane emissions, the Intergovernmental Panel on Climate Change taskforce meeting on fugitive emissions, the Global Reporting Initiative sustainability reporting guidelines for industry, the multinational leadership group for industry transition meetings, and the corporate emissions reduction transparency reporting reference panel.
+Ms Smith is the Chief Executive of the Australian Industry Greenhouse Network – a leading forum for discussion on key climate change issues, providing information and analysis in considering national and international policy and the role industry can play in the urgent transition to net zero emissions.

-As a former dual Australian representative in water polo and swimming, Susie also contributes to sports governance as a board member of the South Australian Cricket Association, and Water Polo Australia.
+As a former dual Australian representative in water polo and swimming, Ms Smith also contributes to sports governance as a board member of the South Australian Cricket Association and Water Polo Australia.

 Mr. John McGee - Member